apk6601/Operating-Systems-Assignments/README.md

 # Operating-Systems-Assignments
-The repository contains Assignments 1-5 that are a part of the course CS 301: Operating Systems taught at IIT Gandhinagar.<br>
+The repository contains Assignments 1-5 that are a part of the course CS 301: Operating Systems (IIT Gandhinagar).<br>